CFL's Elks name Larry Thompson as new team owner | TSN

 Elks name Thompson as new team owner

-EDMONTON — The Edmonton Elks have announced Larry Thompson as the CFL team's new owner.
+Asked whether the team would consider reverting the name change, Thompson said "that's not a question for today" before saying the team will be focusing in the future "on Double E."

+CFL commissioner Randy Ambrosie, who was also at the conference, said he is "comfortable" with the old logo driving the team's identity going forward.

-The former owner of Thompson Brothers Construction and longtime fan of the club is the Elks' first private owner.
+Thompson, the former owner of Thompson Brothers Construction, says he is a lifelong fan of the club and wants to return it to its winning ways.

 With Thompson taking over the Elks, the Saskatchewan Roughriders and Winnipeg Blue Bombers are the last two community-owned teams in the league.